Tutorial - Integrate Dynamo

 5. Create a DataView with mocked output files

-In this chapter we will create a DataView
+In this section we will create a DataView

 to display the data.
 However, for now, we will use

 a mocked output file.
-In chapter 7 we will create the xml file
+In section 7 we will generate the xml file

 using the Dynamo script.